-- Orbital sanders are square-shaped, whereas Palm sanders come in a rectangular shape.
+- Orbital sanders are square-shaped, whereas Palm sanders come rectangular.

 - Orbital sanders are heavier than Palm sanders.
 Palm sanders are very small and lightweight.

-- As the name Orbital implies, the Orbital sander gives you circular and orbiting movements, whereas the Palm sander moves in orbiting motion only.
-This means that the item will be moving back and forth as it will be pulled by gravity towards another object.
+- As the name Orbital implies, the Orbital sander gives you circular orbiting movements, whereas the Palm sander only moves in orbiting motion.
+This means that the item will move back and forth as it is pulled by gravity toward another object.
 It creates a circular way in which the object keeps going around.
 In other words, orbiting movements are circular movements (Source).